 Vitamin A supplementation in HIV-infected women during pregnancy

 Over 1000 new cases of mother-to-child transmission of the human immunodeficiency virus (HIV) occur worldwide every day, making this the main route of transmission of HIV infection in children.
-Vitamin A deficiency also affects about 19 million pregnant women, mostly from the WHO regions of Africa and South-East Asia.
-Both HIV infection and pregnancy are considered to be risk factors for vitamin A deficiency.
+Vitamin A deficiency also affects about 19 million pregnant women, mostly from the WHO regions of Africa and South-East Asia, and has been associated with an increase in the risk of transmission of HIV from mother to child.

 During pregnancy, vitamin A is essential for maternal health and for the healthy development of the fetus.
-As vitamin A plays an important role in the immune function, it has been suggested that the provision of supplements containing this vitamin to HIV positive women during pregnancy may reduce the risk of mother-to-child transmission of HIV.
+As vitamin A also plays an important role in immune function, it has been suggested that providing vitamin A supplements to HIV positive women during pregnancy may reduce the risk of mother-to-child transmission of HIV.
 Results from studies to date are inconsistent however, with the majority providing no clear indication of benefit.

-At this time, WHO does not recommended vitamin A supplementation in HIV-positive women as a public health intervention for the prevention of mother-to-child transmission of HIV.
+Vitamin A supplementation in HIV-positive pregnant women is not recommended as a public health intervention for reducing the risk of mother-to-child transmission of HIV.

 Systematic reviews used to develop the guidelines